seasider1960/LaserKitty/README.md

-# A laser cat toy based using a NodeMCU with the following features:
+# A laser cat toy using a NodeMCU.

+Includes the following features:

 Full smartphone control;
 Manual, Auto and Scheduled Modes;